Stichting-MedMij/MedMij-R4-ImageAvailability/guides/medmij-r4-image-availability-ig/Home/FHIR-IG.page.md

 ## Use cases
 The use cases in this IG are based as much as possible on the specifications described in the [BBS FHIR IG, section 5.3](https://informatiestandaarden.nictiz.nl/wiki/Bbs:V1_Alpha2_IG#MHD.2FWIA:_Mobile_access_to_Health_Documents_.2F_Web-based_Image_Access).
 In short: IHE [MHD](https://wiki.ihe.net/index.php/Mobile_access_to_Health_Documents_(MHD)) and [WIA](https://wiki.ihe.net/index.php/Web-based_Image_Access).

+This IG assumes that the PHR system is able to make a connection to the right XIS that contains the patient's information.
+It does not provide information on finding the right XIS nor does it provide information about security.
+Moreover, each transaction is performed in the context of a specific authenticated patient, which has been established using the authentication mechanisms outlined in the [MedMij Afsprakenstelsel](https://informatiestandaarden.nictiz.nl/wiki/MedMij:IG:V1/FHIR_IG#Afsprakenstelsel) (i.e. via an OAuth2 token).
+Each XIS Gateway is required to perform filtering based on the patient associated with the context for the request, so only the records associated with the authenticated patient are returned.
+For this reason, search parameters should not be included for patient identification.

 ### Use case: Retrieve Image and Report in personal health environment
 The Nictiz BBS FHIR IG splits the transactions in different use cases, for reasons of convenience.
 Seen from the perspective of a patient using a PHR, retrieval of images and reports from a healthcare provider is a related activity performed in one action.
 Therefore, this IG bundles the BBS use cases as one.